Hamantash: Preparation

 Sweet hamantashen are typically made with a dough containing butter or less commonly a pareve dough containing oil.
 Depending on the ingredients used in the dough, the consistency of the finished baking powder hamantash can range from dry and crumbly like shortbread, to soft and cakey like a black and white cookie, to firm and crisp like a butter cookie.
 The dough is generally prepared with flour, eggs, sugar, butter (or margarine or cooking oil), and a flavoring such as vanilla (or sometimes cocoa, grated lemon rind, rose water, or orange blossom water); sometimes milk is used in the dough; and usually a leavener such as baking powder or baking soda is added as well.
 The dough is then mixed gently so as to incorporate all the ingredients together without making the dough tough.

 The dough is allowed to rest in the refrigerator and then is removed and rolled out to a thickness of between 1/8–1/4 in.
 Rounds of dough are stamped out and often brushed with an egg wash to encourage sealing prior to the addition of the filling (or the finished hamentash is brushed with egg wash before baking to produce a shiny golden surface).
 The most popular filling is poppyseed, but apricot, prune, strawberry, raspberry, chocolate, peanut butter and jelly, and others are also common.
 The bottom and the top two corners of the dough are folded inward but do not fully enclose the filling, allowing it to remain visible.
 Sometimes hamantashen may be frozen for a short period of time after shaping in order to prevent leakage of the filling.
 Then they are baked in an oven at medium heat for a short time.
 Sometimes after baking hamantashen may be dusted with powdered sugar, dipped in melted chocolate, or topped with sprinkles.

-Savory hamantashen are prepared in much the same way as sweet hamantashen, though they are generally made with a different dough, such one similar to a pie crust, puff pastry, or modified sweet hamantashen dough containing less sugar.

 Hamantashen in Israel

-Hamantashen are known as "oznei haman" in Israel, a term that also refers to the Sephardic pastry "Orejas de Haman", twisted or rolled strips of dough that are fried, and are the most popular cookie sold at bakeries across Israel in the weeks leading up to Purim each year, with both large chains and small independent bakeries offering many different varieties.
+Hamantashen are known as "oznei Haman" in Israel, a term that also refers to the Sephardic pastry "Orejas de Haman", twisted or rolled strips of dough that are fried, and are the most popular cookie sold at bakeries across Israel in the weeks leading up to Purim each year, with both large chains and small independent bakeries offering many different varieties.
 As in the diaspora, poppyseed remains the most-popular filling, with chocolate in second, and date filling coming in third in popularity.
 Jam is not nearly as common a filling as in America.